nohli/haptic_feedback/README.md

 # haptic_feedback

-A haptic feedback plugin for iOS and Android.
+A haptic feedback plugin for both iOS and Android.

-The plugin is using [standard iOS haptics](https://developer.apple.com/design/human-interface-guidelines/playing-haptics#iOS), and analog haptics on Android.
+While it utilizes [standard iOS haptics](https://developer.apple.com/design/human-interface-guidelines/playing-haptics#iOS), it aims to emulate these same haptic patterns on Android for a consistent experience across platforms.

 ## Getting Started